Blakesley, Colin Phillip Interview

 So do you still go in the water quite often?

-I haven’t recently ‘cause I’ve had a serious ear problem which has now been fixed.
-It was about 1995 – I burnt the interior of my ear very badly doing a welding job.
-And it resulted in about three operations to try and fix it because it had burnt the eardrum, but no graft would take to it because of the blood flow.
-So I just finished up with an ear that … every time I got it wet I’d get an infection in it, and that meant even if I sweated, I’d still get the infection.
-I had to give up wearing my hearing aid in that ear because I sweated.
-So finally, my doctor sent me to the hospital to check with the ear nurse up there, and she put me onto one of the surgeons – an ear surgeon – who said, “We can fix that for you, Colin; we can actually open that up, remove all that inner eardrum and everything associated with it, close the ear off through the actual ear canal, close it off.”
+I haven’t recently ‘cause I’ve had a serious ear problem, which has now been fixed.
+It was about 1995; I burnt the interior of my ear very badly doing a welding job.
+And it resulted in about three operations to try and fix it because it had burnt the eardrum, but no graft would take to it because there was no blood flow.
+So I just finished up with an ear that … every time I got it wet I got an infection in it, and that meant even if I sweated, I’d still get the infection.
+So I had to give up wearing my hearing aid in that ear because I sweated.
+So finally, my doctor sent me to the hospital to check with the ear nurse up there, and she put me onto one of the surgeons – an ear surgeon – who said, “We can fix that for you, Colin; we can actually open that up, remove all that inner eardrum and everything associated with it, close the ear off through the actual ear canal, close that off.”
 They operated around the back of my ear; made a beautiful job of it.
-I must admit it was rather painful afterwards, but it doesn’t matter; and now I have that ear totally sealed off.
-No more infections.
-And I must say ACC come to the party with this one because it was a work accident, and they came to the party.
-Now I’m going for the cochlear implant, behind the ear, some time in April, May … May maybe, six months later he’ll do the cochlear implant for me.
+I must admit it was rather painful afterwards, but it doesn’t matter; and now I have that ear totally sealed off; there’s no more infections.
+And I must say ACC come [came] to the party with this one because it was a work accident.
+Now I’m going for the cochlear implant, behind the ear, some time in April, May … May maybe, six months later … he’ll do the cochlear implant for me.

 Would you be able to swim after that?